AlexsLemonade/refinebio/README.md

 ## Running Locally

-Once you've built the `common/dist` directory and have the Nomad and Postgres services running, you're ready to run jobs.
+Once you've built the `common/dist` directory and have the Postgres service running, you're ready to run jobs.
 To run the API you also need the elasticsearch service running.

 There are three kinds of jobs within Refine.bio.